etimberg/personal-site-hugo/content/home/index.md

 headless: true
 ---

-I'm a software developer and architect in Toronto.
+I'm a software developer in Toronto.